 |Asset Value||Fee Percentage|

-However, if you choose to have your portfolio invest entirely in a certain asset class or investment strategy, you may be subject to a different fee schedule or different minimum account size.
+For clients with less than $5 million in AUM, a minimum annual fee of $50,000 will apply.
 For family office services, the firm will typically negotiate a fee that depends on the specifics of the client and the services rendered.

 What to Watch Out For